Best Tea to Replace Coffee

 A standard cup of tea, on the other hand, provides just what you need to get the day started - caffeine and L-Theanine.
 Both the tea plant and coffee plant provide a source of caffeine.
 When consumed, caffeine stimulates the central nervous system and blocks adenosine from binding to neurotransmitters in your brain (effectively blocking the feeling of fatigue).
 But tea leaves also contain the amino acid L-Theanine.

 In a nutshell, caffeine from coffee comes in one big rush, gives you a huge boost of energy, then suddenly wears off and leaves you sleepy and grouchy.
-Meanwhile, caffeine from black tea or any of the other true teas from the Camellia sinensis plant, comes on slower, smoother, and tapers off gently thanks to the interaction of L-Theanine.
+Meanwhile, caffeine from black tea or any of the other true teas from the Camellia sinensis plant, comes on slower, smoother, and tapers off gently thanks to the interaction of L-Theanine - a key ingredient in our Focus Beverages.

 Furthermore, unlike coffee, tea can stimulate creativity, enhance cognitive function, and enable you to focus your energy more effectively.